bentemple/nvidia_shield_tv_controller/README.md

     To enable IP Control Mode, turn on the LG TV.
     Hold down on the settings button (gear icon) on your remote for over 5 seconds.
 In the top left-hand corner the channel information should appear.
-    Quickly press the key combination 828[OK] on the remote. (if this doesn't work try 82888[OK], I read that somewhere, no idea if it works.
+    Quickly press the key combination 828[OK] on the remote. (if this doesn't work try 82888[OK], I read that [here](https://github.com/WesSouza/lgtv-ip-control#setting-up-the-tv).
 Just 828 worked for me.)
     A dialog should appear titled IP CONTROL SETUP
     Set the Network IP Control option to `ON`
     Below this you will see the TV IP address.
 You can use this for step 2.